-WARRANTY REGISTRATION AND CONTACT INFORMATION: The wantanty registrations for component parts should be completed and delivered in accordance with the instructions contained therein.
-The TLW registration must be completed and returned to KZRV within fifteen (15) days of delivery of the unit to the consumer.
-Failure to do so can void this TLW or cause delays in obtaining benefits.
-The TLW registration, and all inquiries, must be directed to: KZRV, L.P., Warranty Department, 0985 N 900W, Shipshewana, Indiana 46565, Telephone: (260) 768-4016.
+component parts should be registration must be comp Failure to do so can void to RATION AND CONTACT INFORMATION: The warranty registrations for completed and delivered in accordance with the instructions contained therein.
+The TLV eted and returned to KZRV within fifteen (15) days of delivery of the unit to the consumer is TLW or cause delays in obtaining benefits.
+The TLW registration, and all inquaries, must be Warranty Department, 0985N 900W, Shipshewana, Indiana 46565, Telephone: (260) 768

+Model Number VIN

+Dealer Information:

+[ I

+Customer Information: Name: Address:

+Phone:

-I HEREBY ACKNOWLEDGE THAT I HAVE RECEIVED, READ, AND UNDERSTAND THIS TOWABLE LIMITED WARRANTY, AND THAT I HAVE INSPECTED THE UNIT AND FIND IT IN THE CONDITION REPRESENTED.
+I HEREBY ACKNOWN DGE THAT I HAVE RECEIVED, READ, AND UNDERSTAND THIS TOWABLE AND THAT I HAVE INSPECTED THE UNIT AND FIND IT IN THE CONDITION

 Date:

+Porchaser